Katidian/stock-analysis/README.md

 ![Screenshot of Constant Expression Required error](CompileError.png)

 Typing the number of tickers (12) in parentheses instead of TickerIndex made the error go away.
-I was trying to create a dynamic array (probably the wrong way) when what I really needed to do was enter the number of elements in each array.
-This resource about dynamic arrays is going on my reading list:
+I was incorrectly trying to create a dynamic array when what I really needed to do was enter the number of elements in each array.
+This resource about dynamic arrays may be helpful for the future:

 https://www.automateexcel.com/vba/declare-dim-create-initialize-array/